RaphaelTurtlePower/objc_ios_guides/Working-with-gesture-recognizers.md

 ### Step 2: Instantiate the gesture recognizer

-It is common to create the gesture recognizers in the `viewDidLoad' method, as shown below.
+It is common to create the gesture recognizers in the `viewDidLoad` method, as shown below.
 After you create the gesture recognizer, attach it to the view you want to detect gestures on.

 #### Example 1: Tap gesture recognizer